 branches according to the n-bit.

-.
+There is no else.
 To get the functional equivalent of

-, use
+if..else..then, use

-with multiple returns like so:
+if..then with multiple returns like so:

-foo condition if
+: foo condition if true section

-false section ;
+; then false section ;

 If you need to test the top of stack directly without doing a calculation,

-.
+use ? immediately before if.
 It makes sure the

 z-bit it set correctly.